sneshyba/ice2021/README.md

 This is work done by:
 Steven Neshyba (prior to 2020)
 Steven Neshyba and Kayden Lynch (2020)
-Steven Neshyba and N. Reszka (2021)
+Steven Neshyba and Natalie Reszka (2021)

 Data flow